eboulanger/seaConnect--dataPrep/README.md

 This script will load your vcf file, determine the population identifier for each individual, and return a bayescan .txt inputfile set arguments :
   $1 = input file (vcf)
   $2 = species code
-the script is currently set to detect and assign two populations (K).
-Run the script interactively if you want to determine and assign other values of K
+The script is currently set to detect and assign two populations (K).
+Run the script interactively if you want to determine and assign other values of K.

 #### for mullus :
 ```